Frequently Asked Questions

 How does Allied Planning sustain superior results in the midst of the ever changing Medicaid climate?

 Allied Planning’s team is equipped to respond quickly to change.
 At the same time we are not content to respond to change.
 We anticipate it, and position ourselves to be a repository of resources, not only to families and facilities, but to Medicaid personnel as well.
-Allied Planning builds strong relationship by adding value to all involved.
-We are the go to company in the private sector for Medicaid expertise.
+Allied Planning builds strong relationships by adding value to all involved.
+We are the go to company in the private sector for Texas Medicaid expertise.

 How does Allied Planning increase our cash flow and decrease our accounts receivable?